Chandrasekhar-5/quick-pick/README.md

 ## Current Development Status

 Backend MVP has been completed and integrated with the Student Frontend.
-Backend MVP has been completed and integrated with the vendor Frontned.
+Backend MVP has been completed and integrated with the vendor Frontend.
-The Frontend has been deployed using vercel and backend using render.
+The Student and Vendor Frontend has been deployed using vercel and backend using render.
+The Vendor Frontend is completely integrated with the backend.
+Moving on to Student Frontend.

 Completed: